 The primary audience for Illinois Head Start Association was early childhood partners; the secondary audience was legislators and advocates.

-3. Key Questions: Once we know the audience, then we ask our clients “what are we trying to answer, or what do we want to know?” from the data and information in the dashboard.
-There is so much data out there; of course, we want to include it all, but that can get overwhelming to our audience.
+Once we know the audience, we ask our clients, “What are we trying to answer, or what do we want to know?” from the data and information in the dashboard.
+There is so much data out there; we want to include it all, but that can overwhelm our audience.
 Knowing our key questions helps us to keep the data dashboard on a focus topic.

 For the Illinois Head Start Association, their key research questions included: